 Set up your Xbox One X and your Samsung QLED TV

 The Xbox One X is a first-rate console that will give you a top-of-the-line gaming experience.
 And in case that isn't good enough, there are some ways to make that experience even better!
-If you use certain settings on your QLED TV or sound system, you can enhance your games' picture, color, and audio for the best playthroughs ever.
+If you use the recommended settings on your QLED TV or sound system, you can enhance your games' picture, color, and audio for the best playthroughs ever.